ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ## Genome Modeling

 **Nucleotide Sequences**: Evo 2 models DNA sequences.
 These linear sequences are composed of nucleotides that encode genetic information: adenine (A), guanine (G), cytosine (C), and thymine (T).
 According to the paper, Evo 2 also pre-trains on RNA sequences, and RNA sequences use Uracil (U) instead of Thymine (T).
-In DNA, this is abbreviated as “AGCT”, and in “RNA” as “AUCG”. and I’ll refer to them as nucleotide or genomic sequences throughout the rest of the blog post.
+In DNA, this is abbreviated as “AGCT”, and in “RNA” as “AUCG”. and I’ll refer to them as nucleotide or genomic sequences throughout the rest of the post.

 **DNA → RNA → Protein:** Evo 2 explicitly models DNA sequences and RNA sequences because it’s pre-trained on them. *But how does it model protein sequences?* DNA and RNA contain the instructions for protein synthesis, so Evo 2 can learn statistical and structural features of DNA/RNA that implicitly encode proteins.
 Evo 2 learns which RNA transcripts are likely to be stable, expressed and translated into functional proteins.
 When I cover mechanistic interpretability with Evo 2, I’ll show specifically how it has internalized these features.
 This is known as the “[central dogma](https://en.wikipedia.org/wiki/Central_dogma_of_molecular_biology)”, with the caveat that RNA does more than just implicitly encode proteins ([obligatory XKCD #3056](https://xkcd.com/3056/)).